WICG/aom/reference-delegate-explainer.md

 </fancy-input>
 ```

-### Delegating different reference types to different elements
+### The `referenceDelegateMap` attribute

 There are situations where it is necessary to delegate different reference types to different elements.
 For example, a listbox may want to delegate `aria-controls` to its root, and `aria-activedescendant` to one of the items inside the listbox.

 The `ShadowRoot.referenceDelegateMap` attribute allows for specifying elements based on the attribute that is being used to reference the host.

-The equivalent declaractive attribute is `shadowrootreferencedelegatemap`, which is a comma-separated list of attribute to ID mappings.
+The equivalent declarative attribute is `shadowrootreferencedelegatemap`, which is a comma-separated list of attribute to ID mappings.

 ```html
 <label for="input">Combobox with a fancy listbox</label>